-The charley bar might be old fashioned, but it still works.
-In a vertical position the window moves freely; horizontally it keeps the window shut.
-Charley bars are ideal for sliding windows and, like the window wedge, are easy to install.
+The charley bar might be old-fashioned, but it still works.
+In a vertical position, the window moves freely; horizontally it keeps the window shut.
+Charley bars are ideal for sliding windows and, as the window wedge, are easy to install.

 Childproofing Crank Windows

 The handle on crank windows can be detached.
 You can simply unscrew the crank handle or just pull it right off (without damaging it).
 If you need to open the window again, simply re-attach the handle.

 Window guards are essentially bars that are fixed on to the window to prevent your child from falling through.
 One example of a window guard is The Guardian Angel Window Guard, which is designed to fit just about any type of window.

 Parents should also be mindful of window sills because children can hit their heads on the sharp edges.
 There is no way to protect your child from the window sill entirely apart from restricting access.